IDVault-2023/capstone-g2-2023/README.md

 ## SOLUTION STATEMENT
 <p>To address the problem of electoral fraud and inefficiencies in the electoral process, our
-solution will rely on verifiable audit trails, building upon the approach proposed in the project titled "Audit: Records Can Be Instantly Verified Independently."
+solution will rely on verifiable audit trails, building upon the approach proposed in the project titled "Reduce Voter Fraud Inefficiencies with Verifiable Audit Trails."
 This will ensure a more transparent, efficient, and secure electoral process.</p>
 <p>We propose adopting blockchain technology to secure and make transparent the electoral
 process, just as it is used for financial and non-financial records in the previous project.
-Blockchain will ensure the integrity of electoral data by recording each vote in an immutable and transparent manner.</p>
-<p>We will also explore the use of smart contracts and digital signatures to strengthen the audit
+Blockchain will ensure the integrity of electoral data by recording each vote in an immutable and transparent manner.
+We will also explore the use of smart contracts and digital signatures to strengthen the audit procedure.</p>
-procedure.</p>
 <p>The ultimate goal of our research is to provide a comprehensive understanding of how
 blockchain can transform the electoral process, increase efficiency, accuracy, and trust in